 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 That's a very good question.
-Back in 2013, I believe it was when CG&S started construction on the water treatment system that was privately owned and it wasn't completed.
+I believe it was in 2013 when CG&S started construction on the water treatment system that was privately owned and it wasn't completed.
 Due to continuous high winds, blizzards, and inclement weather, it was destroyed to a point where it couldn't be repaired.
 I believe the ribbing or structure was too damaged.

 There has been a follow-up study and I thank my colleague for highlighting this issue and advocating passionately to ensure that progress is made, and this allowed us to make some forward progress.
 This past summer we looked at the land and re-cemented.
-We looked at all the materials that were available and at the last ship we brought in fabricated buildings.
-Once spring comes around and on to the summer we will start constructing the building.
+We looked at all the materials that were available and we brought up fabricated buildings on last ship.
+Construction of the building will commence in the spring and throughout the summer in Whale Cove.
 Thank you, Mr. Speaker.